frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 "We sense that Jesus and Mary are with us in the joys and sorrows of life.
 We grow in hope that God will bring us to share in the glory of Jesus and Mary forever" (Franciscan Media, *The Story of Our Lady of the Rosary*).

-Pope Paul VI says, "By its nature and recitation, the Rosary calls for a quiet rhythm and a lingering pace, helping the individual to meditate on the mysteries of the Lord\'s life as grasped by the heart of her who is closer to the Lord than all the others" (Paul VI, Apostolic Exhortation, *Marialis Cultus*, Point 47, February 2, 1974).
+Pope Paul VI says, "By its nature and recitation, the Rosary calls for a quiet rhythm and a lingering pace, helping the individual to meditate on the mysteries of the Lord's life as grasped by the heart of her who is closer to the Lord than all the others" (Paul VI, Apostolic Exhortation, *Marialis Cultus*, Point 47, February 2, 1974).

 We are told in *The Forge*, "I have come to see every Hail Mary, every greeting of Our Lady, is a new beat of a heart in love" (Josemaría Escrivá, *The Forge*, Point 615).

 "The Virgin Mary," Pope John Paul says, "is the unsurpassable model of Christian contemplation.
-From Our Lord\'s conception until his resurrection and ascension into heaven, the Mother kept the gaze of her immaculate heart fixed on her divine Son, a wondrous, penetrating, sorrowful, and radiant gaze.
+From Our Lord's conception until his resurrection and ascension into heaven, the Mother kept the gaze of her immaculate heart fixed on her divine Son, a wondrous, penetrating, sorrowful, and radiant gaze.

 "It is this Marian look, full of faith and love, that the individual Christian and the ecclesial community make their own when they recite the Rosary" (John Paul II, *Angelus*, October 27, 2002).

 We are also told in *The Forge*, "The Holy Rosary: the joys, the sorrows, and the glories of the life of Our Lady weave a crown of praises, repeated ceaselessly by the Angels and the Saints in heaven---and by those who love Our Mother here on earth. ---Practice this devotion every day, and spread it" (J. Escrivá, *The Forge*, Point 621).

 "Holy Mary is the Queen of Peace, and thus the Church invokes her.
 So when your soul or your family are troubled, or things go wrong at work, in society, or between nations, cry out to her without ceasing.
 Call to her by this title: Queen of Peace, pray for us.
-Have you at least tried it when you\'ve lost your calm? ---You will be surprised at its immediate effect" (J. Escrivá, *Furrow*, Point 874).
+Have you at least tried it when you've lost your calm? ---You will be surprised at its immediate effect" (J. Escrivá, *Furrow*, Point 874).

 "Develop a lively devotion for Our Mother.
 She knows how to respond in the most sensitive way to the presence we give her.
-What is more, if you say the Holy Rosary every day, with a spirit of faith and love, Our Lady will make sure she leads you very far along her Son\'s path" (*Ibid*., Point 691).
+What is more, if you say the Holy Rosary every day, with a spirit of faith and love, Our Lady will make sure she leads you very far along her Son's path" (*ibid*., Point 691).

 In this month of the Rosary, we could ask Our Lady, Queen of the Most Holy Rosary, to increase our devotion to this great means that she has given to us.